saostad/sql-ts-knex-generator/README.md

 Install your relevant SQL driver.
 Refer to the [knex documentation](http://knexjs.org/#Installation-node) to determine which driver you should install.

-For example `npm install mysql`.
+For example `npm install mssql`.

 Create a configuration file, for example `mysql.json`.
 This will mirror connection details from knex.
 The `dialect` or `client` property will determine the SQL type.

-The most basic MySQL setup is below, modify as appropriate.
+The most basic MSSQL setup is below, modify as appropriate.
 Additional options can be applied by referring to the [Config](#config).

 ```json
 {